-where: $\sum_{n=1}^{N} \alpha_{k,t} = 1$\\ g) The final step is to aggregate the client's local models with the specified weight, as follows\cite{chen2022federated}:
+where: $\sum_{n=1}^{N} \alpha_{k,t} = 1$\\ g) The final step is to aggregate the client's local models with the specified weight, as follows:

-Notably, the MMD distance determined in (6) was assumed to be viewed as a numerical assessment of the degree of deep representational similarity in distribution between the target clients and the source.
-The degree of resemblance increased with decreasing distance.
-Additionally, federated training's overarching objective was to reduce domain inconsistency.
-Therefore, as a reward for correctly optimizing model parameters, more significant weight should be applied to a particular source client in this round if the data distribution of that client was more similar to the target client after the local training phase (lower MMD).
-On the other hand, if a client's MMD from the target client was still significant after local training, that customer should be given less weight.
-The Pseoudocode of their proposed method can be seen in (Algorithm \ref{WEFL} ).
-The local training period and the global training round were denoted by the variables $E_{local}$ and $E_{global}$, respectively.
-The batch size of the local model and learning rate was, respectively, B and $\eta$ (See Algorithm (\ref{WEFL}) in \cite{chen2022federated}).\\
+Notably, the MMD distance computed in step f is considered as a quantitative measure of the degree of deep representational similarity in distribution between the target clients and the source.
+As the distance decreases, the degree of resemblance increases, aligning with federated training's objective of reducing domain inconsistency.
+Hence, to reward the successful optimization of model parameters, a particular source client in this round must receive greater weight if its data distribution is more similar to the target client after the local training phase (indicating a lower MMD).
+Conversely, if a client's MMD from the target client remains substantial after local training, that client must be assigned less weight.
+The Pseoudocode of their proposed method is represented in Algorithm \ref{WEFL}.
+The local training period and the global training round are denoted by the variables $E_{local}$ and $E_{global}$, respectively.
+The batch size of the local model and learning rate are, respectively, B and $\eta$ (See Algorithm (\ref{WEFL}) in \cite{chen2022federated}).\\